SidneyFC17/fieloelr/doc/UC-ELR-0003-Create Module.md

    7. The system displays the module detail page
    8. End of flow

-##### 6. “Attempts Allowed” is negative (step 7 of basic flow)
+##### 7. “Attempts Allowed” is negative (step 7 of basic flow)
    1. The system verifies that the “Attempts Allowed” field value is negative
    2. The system does not create the module
    3. The system displays an error message
    4. End of flow

-##### 7. “Attempts Allowed per Question” is negative (step 8 of basic flow)
+##### 8. “Attempts Allowed per Question” is negative (step 8 of basic flow)
    1. The system verifies that the “Attempts Allowed per Question” field value is negative
    2. The system does not create the module
    3. The system displays an error message
    4. End of flow

-##### 8. “Order” field is null (step 9 of basic flow)
+##### 9. “Order” field is null (step 9 of basic flow)
    1. The system verifies that the Order field is null
    2. The system automatically numbers the Order field
    3. Back to step 10 of basic flow

-##### 9. Edit a non active module without changing the “Question Pool”, “Weighted Questions” or “Penalty Mode” fields (step 11 of basic module)
+##### 10. Edit an inactive module that has no related module response without changing the “Question Pool”, “Weighted Questions” or “Penalty Mode” fields (step 11 of basic module)
    1. The administrator presses the Edit button
-   2. The administrator changes the “Description” field keeping it valid
+   2. The administrator changes any field, except Course, “Question Pool”, “Weighted Questions” and “Penalty Mode”, keeping them valid
+   3. The administrator presses the Save button
-   3. The system verifies that the IsActive field is set to “false”
+   4. The system verifies that the IsActive field is set to “false”
-   4. The system verifies that the module has a related course 5..
-The system verifies that the Approval Grade is between 0 and 100
+   5. The system verifies that the related course was not changed
+   6. The system verifies that the Approval Grade is between 0 and 100
-   6. The system verifies that question pool is not used used when the questions have weighted questions
+   7. The system verifies that question pool is not used used when the questions have weighted questions
-   7. The system verifies that the “Attempts Allowed” is “null” or greater than 0
+   8. The system verifies that the “Attempts Allowed” is “null” or greater than 0
-   8. The system verifies that the “Attempts Allowed per Question” is “null” or greater than 0
+   9. The system verifies that the “Attempts Allowed per Question” is “null” or greater than 0
-   9. The system verifies that the “Weighted Questions” field was not changed
+   10. The system verifies that the “Weighted Questions” field was not changed
-   10. The system verifies that the “Penalty Mode” field was not changed
+   11. The system verifies that the “Penalty Mode” field was not changed
-   11. The administrator presses the Save button
    12. The system updates the module
    13. The system displays the module detail page
    14. End of flow

-##### 10. Edit a non active module changing the “Question Pool” field from “null” to “not null” (step 11 of basic module)
+##### 10. Edit a non active module that has no related module response changing the “Question Pool” field from “null” to “not null” (step 11 of basic module)
    1. The administrator presses the Edit button
    2. The administrator changes the “Question Pool” field from “null” by filling it with a number greater than 0
    3. The administrator presses the Save button